Frequently Asked Questions

 Registration is done online through our website.
 We do not accept registration in person or over the phone.

 Yes, annual registration is required.
-If you are a current KidZinc family, you will have access to priority registration before public registration opens.
-You can also register siblings entering KidZinc at this time.
+Children in grades 1-5 currently attending KidZinc will have access to priority registration before public registration opens.
+Incoming siblings can also be registered at this time.
+Space is not guaranteed for returning clients.

 Once your registration form is submitted, we will notify you if space is available or if you have been placed on the waiting list.